pghacking/.devcontainer/README.md

 Open the **Command Palette** by typing `Cmd`+`Shift`+`P`(Mac)/`Ctrl`+`Shift`+`P`(Windows/Linux) and select `Dev Containers: Rebuild and Reopen in Container`.

 You are all set.

+**Caveat**

+I'm using directories from my personal favorites.
+If you want to use different ones, please ensure they are consistent across launch.json, tasks.json, and the Dockerfile.